 - Information on possible transfers of personal data to a third country

 The Individual has the right to the following information to ensure fair and transparent processing when Personal Data is obtained from the Individual:

 - The period of retention of personal data, or the criteria used to determine this period

-- Existence of the right of the Individual to request withdrawal from the processing of personal data, or correction or deletion of personal data, or restriction of processing, the existence of the right to object to the processing and the right to transfer data
+- The existence of the right for the Individual to request withdrawal from the processing of personal data, or the correction or deletion of personal data, or the limitation of processing, the existence of the right to object to processing and the right to transfer data

-- Where processing is based on consent, the existence of a right to withdraw consent without prejudice to the lawfulness of the processing carried out on the basis of consent until its withdrawal
+- Where the processing is based on consent, the existence of the right to withdraw consent, without affecting the lawfulness of the processing carried out on the basis of consent until its withdrawal

 - Existence of the right to lodge a complaint with the supervisory authority

-- Existence of a right to information if the provision of personal data is a statutory or contractual obligation or an obligation necessary for the conclusion of a contract and the possible consequences if such data are not provided
+- Existence of the right to information if the provision of personal data is a statutory or contractual obligation or an obligation that is necessary for the conclusion of a contract and the possible consequences if such data are not provided

-- Existence of automated decision-making, including profiling, reasons, significance and intended consequences
+- Existence of automated decision-making, including profiling, reasons, meaning and intended consequences

-The individual has the right to request confirmation from the Controller if his personal data are processed and how.
+The individual has the right to request confirmation from the Controller if his personal data is being processed and how.
 In the event that his personal data is processed, the Individual has the right to obtain the following information about the processing: